Esri/geodev-hackerlabs/README.md

 ### 1. Data

-Use ArcGIS Online to manage your data in the cloud.
-Import datasets, share them, explore the REST API, enrich your data with social-economic information, perform spatial analyses and more.
+These labs show you how to use ArcGIS Online to manage all of your data in the cloud.
+All maps, layers and services referred to as `items`.
+All items contain metadata.
+With ArcGIS Online you can import datasets, share them, explore the REST API, enrich your data with social-economic information, perform spatial analyses and much, much more.

 * [Import Data](./data/import_data.md)
 * [Create and Edit Data](./data/create_and_edit_data.md)